-- Participation (20%) Including Brightspace discussion boards, in-class conversations and activities that will gauge your engagement with with the readings - Group Presentation (40%) Infrastructure Problem and Potential Solutions (40%) - Policy Memo (40%) Individual Memorandum and Business Case Analysis on an Infrastructure Delivery Plan
+- Participation (20%) Including Brightspace discussion boards, in-class conversations and activities that will gauge your engagement with with the readings - Assignments (80%) you are responsible for four (4) Environmental Infrastructure Policy Documents.
+The first 2 are due by November 6, 2023 and the last 2 by December 15, 2023.

+Participation (20%)